-- 2.11 The other key step involved the assessment of the efficiency of the project cost estimates provided by Dublin Airport.
-This was undertaken using a bottom-up approach, starting from Dublin Airport's Level 3 cost estimates which were analysed using a range of cost benchmarks. - 2.12 The applied unit rates, design and management cost multipliers, associated indirect costs and contingency assumptions were benchmarked using data collected from other assessments and industry knowledge. - 2.13 The cost review has, furthermore, considered efficiencies identified from the specifications review, taking account of any additional cost impacts from proposed changes to specification, project clustering, and incidences of double counting.
+- 2.11 The other key step involved the assessment of the efficiency of the Level 1 project cost estimates provided by Dublin Airport.
+This was undertaken using a bottom-up approach, starting from Dublin Airport's Level 3 cost estimates which were analysed using a range of cost benchmarks. - 2.12 The applied unit rates, design and management cost multipliers, associated indirect costs and contingency assumptions were benchmarked using data collected from other assessments and industry knowledge. - 2.13 The cost review has, furthermore, considered efficiencies identified from the specifications review, taking account of any additional cost impacts from proposed changes to specification, project clustering, and incidences of double counting. - 2.14 Some costs are at a very early stage of development, and some projects are still at the feasibility stage.
+For these projects there was less information available to review.
+In these circumstances it has not been possible to assess the project at a granular level, and we have therefore assessed the project at a more holistic level, testing the project cost for reasonableness.

-- 2.14 Some costs are at a very early stage of development, and some projects are still at the feasibility stage.
-For these projects there was less information available to review, and for these projects we have assessed the project at a more holistic level, testing the project cost for reasonableness. - 2.15 For the IT section, we have aggregated the whole suite of IT projects and compared the IT capex in totality, comparing the total spend metrics against other European airport benchmarks.
+2.15 For the IT section, we have aggregated the whole suite of IT projects and compared the IT capex in totality, comparing the total spend metrics against other European airport benchmarks.